redox-os/ion/manual/src/builtins.md

     starts-with <PATTERN> tests...

 DESCRIPTION
-    Returns 0 if any given argument starts with the first argument, else returns 1
+    Returns 0 if the first argument starts with any of the other ones, else returns 1
 ```

 ## status - Evaluates the current runtime status